doodleoo3/dteam-shielded-app-task/README.md

 To solve this problem we decided to run the network locally and find out what could be the reason for such a strange behaviour of the interface, when tokens are displayed on a regular wallet, but not on a shielded wallet.

-While investigating the problem we found out the reasons why tokens are not displayed:
+<b>While investigating the problem we found out the reasons why tokens are not displayed:</b>
 - 1
 - 2
 - 3

 To achieve the result on the local network, we changed the epochs_per_year parameter from 31536000 to 1105000, as well as changed the timeout parameter to get the number of tokens in extension.

-Thanks to the above changes we managed to achieve correct operation of the interface in the local network for some time, until the network has not gained too many blocks, because the value of height in the network at the moment directly affects the time of obtaining the balance on the interface.
-It follows that it is impossible to build a correctly working shielded application on the current Shielded Expedition network due to the high height.
+Thanks to the above changes we managed to achieve correct operation of the interface in the local network for some time, until the network has not gained too many blocks, because the <b>value of height in the network at the moment directly affects the time of obtaining the balance on the interface</b>.

-Links:
+<h3>It follows that it is impossible to build a correctly working shielded application on the current Shielded Expedition network due to the high height.</h3>

+<b>Links:</b>
 - Example of how our application works on a local network -
 - Our modified interface -
 - Local network RPC -